News article

 Lighting

 You’ll notice your home electricity bill soar in the winter as you put your lights on earlier and for longer – so is the same true in a car when commutes are done in the dark?
-Fortunately, the impact is minimal.
+Fortunately, the impact on battery health is minimal.

 Lighting systems, whether that’s fog lights, brake lights or headlights, use a tiny amount of energy in the grand scheme of things – equal to just 0.2 miles per hour.